-Hello everybody and welcome to another video.
-Today we’ll be taking a look at all the upgrades which I’ve done to this machine and talk about which ones were worth it and which ones were not.
-I purchased all of these components for the purposes of this video, and no money has exchanged hands.
-Full disclaimer, I’m in no way responsible if any damages may occur, so do these mods at your own risk.
+In today’s article, we’re going to take a closer look at the upgrades I’ve done to my Ender 3 V2 by Creality and see which ones were worth the money.
+I purchased all the components within this article and no money has exchanged hands.
+I’m in no way responsible if any damages may occur, so do these mods at your own risk.

 Over the past couple of weeks we’ve upgraded the build plate, the adjustment knobs, pulley wheels, springs, extruder, axis, Bowden tube and added a CR Touch for auto bed levelling.
 So while that’s a lot of different components, many of these only become a requirement for specific use cases.
 So to start things off, we’ll take a closer look at which hot end upgrades are actually worth doing.